Othernet-Project/bottle-fdsend/README.rst

 The default wrapper is ``fdsend.rangewrapper.range_iter``.

 It is also possible to write your own wrapper.
-The wrapper must be a callable (function, class, etc) and must accept the following arguments:
+The wrapper must be a callable (function, class, etc) and must accept the following positional arguments:

-- file handle (positional argument)
+- file handle
-- offset (keyword argument, in bytes from the start of the file)
+- offset (in bytes from the start of the file)
-- length (keyword argument, size of the range in bytes)
+- length (size of the range in bytes)

 The return value must be a valid WSGI response body (string, iterable, file-like object).